burbansby/D2StatReport/README.md

 ### Future updates
 Currently planning to add the following features/fixes:<br/>
--Add feedback to let the user know their search is being processed -More detailed stats such as favorite weapon and personal records<br/>
+-Add feedback to let the user know their search is being processed<br/>
+-More detailed stats such as favorite weapon and personal records<br/>
 -A UI that doesn't look like it was made in 1995<br/>